18 / 4 / 2017 5pm

 - table 4: the number of hours spent by relevant union officials on paid trade union activities as a percentage of total paid facility time hours.

+The government intends to publish guidance for employers later in 2017.
 The Trade Union (Facility Time Publication Requirements) Regulations 2017 also gives the government the power to make further regulations (after three years) if these measures do not lead to efficiency savings and deliver value for money for the tax payer.

 You can find further details on the new regulations and Trade Union Act on the legislation.gov.uk website.